Tag Archives: Gal Gadot

 I’m very excited to see Gadot in action one more time.
 She really does shine during the combat action sequences.

-As for Wiig’s The Cheetah character, so far I’ve tried and failed at not thinking of Cats (2019) when I saw her in full The Cheetah costume.
-There’s a chance I’ll completely forget about Cats when I get into the the movie of corse.
+As for Wiig’s The Cheetah character, so far I’ve tried and failed at not thinking of Cats (2019) when I saw her in The Cheetah costume.
+There’s a chance I’ll completely forget about Cats when I get into the movie, of course.
 Let’s hope.

 Kristen Wiig, Connie Nielsen, Spencer Trinwith, Jamal Alkhaldi, Chris Silcox, Rick Kelvin Branch, Justin Sisk and Thomas Clay Strickland also star.